 The iconic 1930s Art Deco Littlewoods Building, once at risk of demolition, is being transformed into a world-class media hub through a partnership led by Capital & Centric, Liverpool City Region Combined Authority, and Liverpool City Council.

-We work closely with esteemed public bodies such as the Civic Society and Historic England to actively contribute to the maintenance and restoration of buildings with historical significance.
-Through these partnerships, we preserve the heritage fabric of our communities.
+We work closely with esteemed public bodies such as civic societies, the ICE / IStructE’s CARE group and Historic England to actively contribute to the maintenance and conservation of buildings with historical significance.
+Through these partnerships, we can enhance and celebrate the heritage fabric of our communities.

 Recognising that heritage structures require a unique approach, we prioritise the use of traditional materials and craftship wherever possible.
 As a client, you can expect us to follow these 7 steps when approaching your conservation project:Â